FASAL-MITRA-SIH-22/Fasal-Mitra/PDF-generator/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-table-of-contents)

-This folder contains the PDF Generator.
+This folder contains the PDF Generator that will generate the report in the form of pdf.
 The PDF generator uses a python scrip to generate the PDF.

 The system architecture for the application is as followed: